zendesk/index-content-in-guide-action/README.md

 ## Example Workflow

-This workflow uses Hugo to build a static site, then synchronizes the HTML files with the Guide search index.
+This workflow uses Hugo to build a static site, then synchronizes the HTML files with the Guide search index:

 ```yaml
 name: Index in Guide Search